DanB91/dcpu/dcpu-prof/README.md

 * **COST PERC**: This is the cost percentage of the total cost for the returned samples.

-* **NAME**: This is the name of the function, denoted by the label that directly preceeded its definition.
+* **LABEL**: This is the name of the function or the source file, depending on whether we are viewing file mode or not.

-* **FILE**: This shows the original source file and line in which the function is defined.

 ### List Example